 You don’t have to be a shlemiel or a schlemazel to love Laverne and Shirley, the classic sitcom about two working-class BFFs making their dreams come true.
 The show was so popular in the late 70s that on any given Tuesday night, almost half of everyone watching TV were tuned into see what Laverne DeFazio (Penny Marshall) and Shirley Feeney (Cindy Williams) were up to.
-To celebrate the 40th anniversary of the show’s premiere, we grabbed our Boo Boo Kitties and Pepsi Milk and came up with seven interesting facts about the show's history.
+To remember the show, we grabbed our Boo Boo Kitties and Pepsi Milk and came up with seven interesting facts about its history.

 1. Laverne and Shirley first debuted on an episode of Happy Days, which featured the girls on a double date with The Fonz (Henry Winkler) and Richie Cunningham (Ron Howard).
 The two were such a big hit that studio execs asked producer Garry Marshall (Penny’s brother) to cook up a show for their very own.
 Little did they know that the spin-off would quickly become more popular than the original show.

 2. Ever wonder about the origin of the show’s opening catch phrase: “Schlemiel!
-Schlimazel!
-Hasenpfeffer Incorporated!”.
+Schlemazel!
+Hasenpfeffer Incorporated”?
 In her 2012 memoir, My Mother Was Nuts, Penny Marshall explained that it was a Yiddish song from her childhood that she and her friends would sing on their way to school.

 3. For a comedy, the show featured a healthy dose of musical numbers, including countless performances at the Pizza Bowl and that zany Christmas episode at a mental hospital.
 To cash in on the show’s success, Marshall and Williams recorded Laverne & Shirley Sing, a collection of covers of rock and roll hits from the 50s and 60s.
 Still widely available, fans can listen to their rendition of “Da Do Run Run,” “All I Have to Do Is Dream” or an odd two-minute track of the pair reading old yearbook entries.